-Decongestants primarily target congestion and nasal-related allergy symptoms, and they can work well for fast relief.
-If nasal obstruction or trouble breathing is your worst allergy symptom, this may be the best option for you.
-Decongestants work by decreasing the inflammation and fluid production in your nose that are often triggered by allergens.
-This allows the nose to drain more effectively, air to flow freely, and any swelling of the nasal passages to go down, relieving symptoms.
+The use of decongestants is popular for treating nasal and sinus congestion due to pet allergies and seasonal allergies.
+You may want to consider them if nasal obstruction or respiratory problems like difficulty breathing are your worst symptoms.
+Decongestants work by decreasing the inflammation and fluid production in your nose that is often triggered by allergens.
+This allows the nose to drain more effectively, air to flow freely, and any swelling of the nasal passages to go down, giving you symptom relief.

-Allergy medications that are decongestants can come in pill, liquid or nasal spray form.
-The most common form of decongestant are pills, which many people use to combat seasonal allergies especially.
-Nasal sprays and eye drops can both stop being effective or make symptoms worse if overused, so it is important to use them sporadically (no more than a few days at a time) to treat symptoms.
+OTC allergy medicine like decongestants can come in pill (most common), liquid, or nasal spray form.
+Nasal sprays and eye drops can stop working or make pesky allergy symptoms worse if overused, so it is important to use them sparingly (no more than a few days at a time) when treating common allergies.